modernish/modernish/README.md

   they are to keep their special meaning, so that glob characters may be quoted.
 For example: `x=foobar; echo "${x#'foo'}"` should yield `bar` but with this bug yields `foobar`. (dash; Busybox ash)
+* `BUG_PSUBSQHD`: Like BUG_PSUBSQUOT, but included a here-document instead of quoted with double quotes. (dash, pdksh, mksh)
 * `BUG_READTWHSP`: `read` does not trim trailing IFS whitespace if there is more than one field. (dash 0.5.8)
 * `BUG_REDIRIO`: the I/O redirection operator `<>` (open a file descriptor